 The trail will be approximately 5.3 miles in length and provide a connection between two public trails on US Forest Service (USFS) lands.
 The West Magnolia trail system is located east of Tolland Ranch and the Jenny Creek Trail is located west of Tolland Ranch.
 This connectivity will link trail users traveling from West Magnolia to the Continental Divide and into Winter Park.

 Eldora Mountain Resort (Eldora) is located north of Tolland Ranch.
 The resort leases land from the Toll family that is part of the larger conservation easement where many of their Nordic trails are located.
-At the time of the acquisition, the centerline of a 200 meter-wide (650 foot-wide) planning corridor was identified and recorded within which our planning team has been working for the past three field seasons to work through a variety of issues and build support for the final location.
-The easement also conveyed many other rights and restrictions.

 The eastern section of the trail is planned to begin at the western end of the Schoolbus Trail (“Social 23” on USFS map), which is part of the West Magnolia system.
 Consistent with the easement, a gate or other control feature will be located here to close the trail to use in the winter when Eldora is open.
 Proceeding west, the trail will climb the northeastern aspect of Buckeye Mountain to a ridge.

 The middle section of the trail is located below and along a ridge between Buckeye Mountain and the Blackhills Mine.
 It affords magnificent views to Tolland itself, Mammoth Gulch, James Peak, and other prominent features along the Divide.

 The western section of the trail descends toward the Blackhills Mine and then northwest into Deadman’s Gulch, located in Eldora’s Nordic area.
 From Deadman’s Gulch, the trail will join up with the Jenny Creek Trail.